 The challenge: Learning independently

-Try tailoring homework strategies to kids’ specific challenges and strengths.
+It can help to tailor homework strategies to a child’s specific challenges and strengths.